As mentioned in one of my previous blogs, my first overnight hiking trip was on the Walk Into History Trail in Warburton.

 The trail looked as though it hadn’t been used in some time judging by the large logs and branches that covered it.

-The end of this track took me to an unnamed road which led south to the Ada Tree Picnic Area.
+The end of this track took me to an unnamed road that led south to the Ada Tree Picnic Area.
 I stopped for some water and then took a trail that led me back to the Federal Mill where I stopped for lunch again.

 From there it was fairly easy finding my way back to the car at Big Pats Creek Camping area as I was simply retracing my steps from the day before.